kryslt/KControls/kmemo_readme.txt

   a completely new list which is IMO a smut and I won't follow this.
 Starting value in KMemo is always bound to the paragraph and a new RTF control word has been introduced for this: \lsstartat.
   Starting value given by list level (\levelstartat) is only used as default starting value.
+- Metafiles won't be loaded to KMemo under Linux because of the missing TMetafile support in Lazarus under Linux.

 CONTRIBUTORS: